forseti-security/forseti-security/_docs/_latest/use/inventory.md

 # {{ page.title }}

 Forseti Inventory collects and stores information about your Google Cloud Platform (GCP) resources.
-The Inventory data is transformed to data model that is used by Forseti Scanner and Explaine to perform operations.
+The Inventory data is [transformed to data model]({% link _docs/latest/concepts/models.md %}) that is used by Forseti Scanner and Explain to perform operations.

 ---